godjam/godjam.github.io/readme.md

 # The Nature Of Code
 Orginal book by Daniel Shiffman (can be found on: http://natureofcode.com/book/)

+Project link: https://godjam.github.io/ (A random experiment is loaded each time)

 ## About this project
 This is a translation of "The Nature Of Code" book in vanilla Javascript.
 I start this as a toy project during last summer holidays.